springernature/vpat/nature.md

 <br><br>
 The Nature subscription pages at <a href="https://www.nature.com/nature/subscribe">https://www.nature.com/nature/subscribe</a> currently contain SVG images without text alternatives, and decorative SVG images that are not marked up to be ignored by Assistive Technologies.
 We are actively working to repair these problems.
 <br><br>
 Third party scripts may inject non-text content without text alternatives, or with inadequate text alternatives.
-These include images in advertising scripts, in Disqus commenting widgets, and in the OneTrust "manage cookies" privacy centre.
+These include images in advertising scripts and in Disqus commenting widgets.
 When we become aware of deficiencies, we contact third party suppliers to request repairs.
 </td>
 </tr>
 <tr valign="top">